jlangch/venice/doc/readme/control-flow.md

 # Control Flow

-Venice like any other lisp dialect does not have any explicit flow control operators as imperative languages do.
+Venice, like any other lisp dialect, does not have any explicit flow control operators as imperative languages do.
 Everything in Venice is an expression and returns a value.